CPAForgeThe tools desk

 3. Baseus 6-in-1 USB-C Hub — best for client-site visits#

 The Baseus 6-in-1 earns its place for one reason: it has a built-in Ethernet port alongside three USB-A ports and HDMI, so a traveling CPA can plug into a client's wired network and connect a projector without carrying two separate adapters.
-At $25 it lives permanently in the laptop bag without guilt.
+It's cheap enough to live permanently in the laptop bag without guilt.
 The 4K HDMI tops out at 30Hz — not ideal for a daily desk monitor, but fine for a conference room presentation.

 4. Sabrent 4-Port USB 3.0 Hub — best budget for fixed desk#